 b.
 Convention for the Prevention and Punishment of Terrorism 1937

 c.
-Convention on Offices and Certain Other Acts Committed on Board Aircraft 1963
+Convention on Offences and Certain Other Acts Committed on Board Aircraft 1963

 d.
 Iranian Revolution 1979